 I highly recommend planning at least one of your four days in Bangkok on the weekend.
 You can find local markets every day in Thailand.
 But the weekend markets are bigger and more fun.

 I visited attractions on the outskirts of Bangkok, in the Samut Songkhram Province.
-I booked this tour* through the TakeMeTour platform* to visit Tha Ka Floating Market, the Railway Market and the temple in a banyan tree.
+To visit Tha Ka Floating Market, the Railway Market and the temple in a banyan tree, I booked this tour* through the TakeMeTour platform*.
 I liked TakeMeTour* as they advocate for sustainable travel, allow to connect with locals in an intimate group and encourage money to be spent locally.
 You can even customise your tours with the places you want to visit.

 There are many other tours in the Samut Songkhram Province* that can take you to bigger floating markets if you wish.